simonvomeyser/laravel-glide-images/README.md

 This package provides a simple `glide(url, options)` php helper function to generate image urls with [Glide](https://glide.thephpleague.com/2.0/api/quick-reference/) on the fly in your templates.

-It's aimed for easy of use and pretty opinionated in the current development stage.
+It's aimed for ease of use and simplicity, just install this and use the `glide()` helper to handle almost anything

 ```index.blade.php
 <!-- will generate an image 500px in width -->